opencog/opencog/README.md

 [![CircleCI](https://circleci.com/gh/opencog/opencog.svg?style=svg)](https://circleci.com/gh/opencog/opencog)

-OpenCog is a framework for developing AI systems, especially appropriate for integrative multi-algorithm systems, and artificial general intelligence systems.
-Though much work remains to be done, it currently contains a functional core framework, and a number of cognitive agents at varying levels of completion, some already displaying interesting and useful functionalities alone and in combination.
+OpenCog is a framework integrating multiple distinct algorithms and systems.
+The long-term goal is to develop artificial general intelligence systems.
+The short term goal is to practice cobbling together a functional system that is capable of interesting behaviors.

 The main project site is at https://opencog.org